 Japanese woodblock printmaking (Moku-hanga) is a traditional Japanese art which has long been admired by Westerners.
 This relief print method uses a range of compatible materials including the woodblock, chisels, a hand held baren to press the ink into the absorbent Japanese paper, and water based inks.
 It is low tech and environmentally friendly.
 It is the particular combination of materials and processes which result in the unique quality of a Moku-hanga print.
 The design is transferred to the block a variety of ways, the image is carved with a range of specialised chisels and knives, and the ink applied with special brushes.

-Rowan travelled to Japan specifically to learn Moku-hanga, and she will show you how to do a single colour or multicoloured reduction print in two days, demonstrating the principles of this wonderful and engaging art form which engages with natural materials on a deep level.
+Rowan travelled to Japan specifically to learn Moku-hanga, and she will show you how to do a single colour or multicoloured multi block print in two days, demonstrating the principles of this wonderful and engaging art form which engages with natural materials on a deep level.

 All materials, tea, coffee and herbal teas provided , but please bring your own packed lunch.

 I will send out info on booking

 This craft course provider has been awarded Gold status for receiving 10 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.